Fresnel integral

+where a is real and positive; this can be evaluated by closing a contour in the complex plane and applying Cauchy's integral theorem.

 Definition

-The Fresnel integrals admit the following power series expansions that converge for all x:
+The Fresnel integrals admit the following Maclaurin series that converge for all x:

 Some widely used tables use π/2t^{2} instead of t^{2} for the argument of the integrals defining S(x) and C(x).
 This changes their limits at infinity from 1/2·√π/2 to 1/2 and the arc length for the first spiral turn from √2π to 2 (at t = 2).
 These alternative functions are usually known as normalized Fresnel integrals.

+The Auxiliary functions F(x) and G(x) provide monotonic bounds for the Fresnel Integrals:

 Euler spiral

-The Euler spiral, also known as Cornu spiral or clothoid, is the curve generated by a parametric plot of S(t) against C(t).
-The Cornu spiral was created by Marie Alfred Cornu as a nomogram for diffraction computations in science and engineering.
+The Euler spiral, also known as a Cornu spiral or clothoid, is the curve generated by a parametric plot of S(t) against C(t).
+The Euler spiral was first studied in the mid 18th century by Leonhard Euler in the context of Euler–Bernoulli beam theory.
+A century later, Marie Alfred Cornu constructed the same spiral as a nomogram for diffraction computations.

 From the definitions of Fresnel integrals, the infinitesimals dx and dy are thus: